aaronsaray/aaronsaray.com/_posts/2013-06-11-html5-css3-javascript-only-photobooth-with-image-download.markdown

 Finally, the video filters are input buttons of type radio.
 This allows CSS3 filters to be applied to the streaming video.
 As a bonus, this same filter setting is applied to the screenshot.

 **Special note:** Somehow, I totally didn't think about the fact that the filters are actually on top of the element and not applied to the canvas image itself (referenced later).
-So the <em>only real big unfished bug</em> is the fact that a downloaded image does not have the filter applied to it.
+So the <em>only real big unfinished bug</em> is the fact that a downloaded image does not have the filter applied to it.
 I'd actually have to edit the pixels of the image.

 The next section of the HTML document has the content for when a screenshot is taken.
 Obviously, this is hidden at load: